 Medicare Hardship Exception Information

-Eligible hospitals and CAHs may be exempted from the Medicare downward payment adjustment if they can show that compliance with the requirement for being a meaningful EHR user would result in a significant hardship.
-To be considered for an exception (to avoid a downward payment adjustment), eligible hospitals and CAHs must complete and submit a Hardship Exception Application.
+Eligible hospitals and CAHs may be exempt from a Medicare downward payment adjustment if they can show that compliance with the requirement for being a meaningful EHR user would result in a significant hardship.
+To be considered for an exception (to avoid a downward payment adjustment), eligible hospitals and CAHs must complete and submit a hardship exception application.
 If approved, the hardship exception is valid for only one payment adjustment year.
-Eligible hospitals and CAHs would need to submit a new application for subsequent years and in no case may an eligible hospital or CAH be granted an exception for more than 5 years.
+Eligible hospitals and CAHs would need to submit a new application for subsequent years and no eligible hospital or CAH can be granted more than five exceptions.

 Medicare Hardship Exception Application

 - The deadline for eligible hospitals and CAHs to submit a hardship exception application related to the CY 2021 reporting period is September 1, 2022.